dbat/toucher/README.md

         - (mostly) case insensitive, -a is identical with /A
         - may be a toggle (switch) or may need additional argument
-        - the later argument overrides or _toggles_ the previous one
+        - the later argument overrides or _toggles_ the previous one the switch turned off the second time you typed it in as argument thus a switch can be turned on and off, and on and off and on..

         Options/switches are:
-        -a, -m    change a:access or m:modification time (default: both) -c        DO create file if not exist (disables r:recursive) -d DATE   translate date string (see formats below) -e, -f    process only e:DIRS or f:FILES, or both (default) -h or -l  process SYMLINK/reparse point itself, not linked file -n        test-mode, do not do actual modification -o, -q    show o:options/arguments or q:quiet (unless error) -r FILE   get reference datetime from file/dir: FILE -s        recursive. process subdirs (disables c:create)
+        -a, -m    change a:access or m:modification time (default: both) -x        change creation time (Not too useful as you might think, all apps and file operations use m:modification time) -c        DO create file if not exist (disables r:recursive) -d DATE   translate date string (see formats below) -e, -f    process only e:DIRS or f:FILES, or both (default) -h or -l  process SYMLINK/reparse point itself, not linked file -n        test-mode, do not do actual modification -o, -q    show o:options/arguments or q:quiet (unless error) -Q        be very quiet while processing files, don't show error -r FILE   get reference datetime from file/dir: FILE -s        recursive. process subdirs (disables c:create)
         -t STAMP  use time in format [[[CC]YY]MMDD]hhmm[.ss]